 Class size is limited to 20 participants and the program structure emphasizes participation with a cohort of colleagues.
 This will expand perspectives on ways to apply knowledge.
 It will also create a network of peers for continued learning.

-Applications to the fall 2018 program should be submitted as follows:
+Applications to the fall 2018 program should be submitted by June 15 as follows:

 The application process requires: